Edge city: Sustainability

-Edge cities in the 21st century
+In the 21st century

 Densification

 Today, many edge cities have plans for densification, sometimes around a walkable downtown-style core, often with a push for more accessibility by transit and bicycle, and addition of housing in denser, urban-style neighborhoods within the edge city.
-For example at Tysons, in the Washington, D.C., metro area, the plan remains to see the city become the downtown core of Fairfax County.
+For example, at Tysons, in the Washington, D.C., metro area, the plan remains to see the city become the downtown core of Fairfax County.
 To this point "…eight districts have been delimited, with four centered on new metro stations being transit-oriented development districts".
 Future plans to transportation around the area continue to be made, the accessibility of the area is on the rise with many forms of transportation being formed.
 "The aims of the plan are for 75% of development to be within half a mile of metro stations, an urban center of 200,000 jobs and 100,000 residents, a jobs balance of 4.0 per household".